When I woke up to a tweet from J.K. Rowling calling out Hypable for being “#Wormtaily,” I panicked.

 I was in London and it was the morning after seeing Cursed Child, Part One.
 Seeing Queen Jo directly call out Hypable and only Hypable was scary.
 She has over seven million followers and many of them could’ve turned against my site.
 My baby.
 Little ol’ Hypable, just run by people who love fandom.

-I said my blessings that I recently went on an anti-anxiety medication and then started the day.
+I mentally patted myself on the back for recently going on anti-anxiety medication and started the day.
 I loaded up Twitter with just an eye open as I continued sulking in bed, and what I saw in my and JKR’s mentions surprised me.
 Many people were actually on our side instead of the author’s, because spectators thought what we did wasn’t spoiling.
 We were giving people the option to read minor things that occur in the story that don’t affect the plot.
 We didn’t even spoil anything major — BUT BOY COULD WE (and we’ll talk about those once the script book is released at the end of this month).

 — J.K.
 Rowling (@jk_rowling) June 8, 2016